LSSTScienceCollaborations/StackClub/CIT.md

 ```
 crontab -l

-45  11  *  *  * ( cd ~/notebooks && ./beavis-ci.sh LSSTScienceCollaborations/StackClub -u drphilmarshall -k <GITHUB_API_TOKEN> --kernel lsst )
+45  11  *  *  * ( cd ~/notebooks && ./beavis-ci.sh LSSTScienceCollaborations/StackClub --kernel lsst --push --png )
 ```
-Note that the GitHub arguments are passed in explicitly, in case cron does not set up your environment variables.
+Note that cron will need to set up your environment variables for the push to work.

 > Notes:
 >